AniTrend/support-query-builder/README.md

 }
 ```

+You may use the newly created schema object when building out your queries

 > **N.B.** If you do not set the `tableName` protery on @Entity then the class name is used instead, the same applies to `name` property on `@ColumnInfo` and `prefix` on `@Embedded`
+> **Check out the sample project and tests located [in the core module](./core/src/test/kotlin/co/anitrend/support/query/builder/core) for more samples**

 ### Basic statement